 The Chinese collections holds over half a million Chinese-language books, serials, microforms and videotapes related to China, Taiwan, Hong Kong, and Macao in a variety of fields of humanities and social sciences.

 Over many decades of development, the Chinese collection has become very strong in the four categories of traditional Chinese knowledge classification, namely, classics, history, philosophy, and belles-lettres.
-In particular, the collection boasts the top-tier collections of Chinese local gazetteers and literary works and the largest collection of Chinese genealogical records in North America.
-The recent decades have witnessed steady growth of collections in subjects of social sciences and multidisciplinary, interdisciplinary studies, particularly in Chinese film, cultural and media studies, politics, socioeconomics, archaeology, and art history.
+In particular, the collection boasts, among many others, the top-tier collections of Chinese local gazetteers and literary works and the largest collection of Chinese genealogical records in North America.
+The recent decades have witnessed steady growth of collections in subjects of social sciences and multidisciplinary, interdisciplinary studies, particularly in Chinese film, cultural and media studies, politics, socioeconomics, archeology, and art history.

 The library has a proud history, many noted scholars have been associated with the library in one way or another.
 And the literature on the library history and the library collections is enormous, and may be easily searched out from catalogs, databases and media reports, etc.

-Generally, the collection does not include materials on science and technology.
+Generally, the collection does not cover materials directly on science and technology.
 Translations of Western works of a general nature are not collected.
-The collection has recently started including Chinese-language publications published outside the Greater China Area and translations of special scholarly value.
+The collection has recently started including Chinese-language publications published outside the Greater China Area and translations of scholarly value.

 For recent decade or more, great efforts have been made to acquire Chinese e-resources.
-The digital collections have been made strong in most fields.
+The digital collections have been made strong in almost all subjects.